smaremanda/add-in-docs/overview/platform-overview.md

 Scenarios include:

--  **Translation wizard**????????A Word task pane add-in that automatically translates selected text from the document language to another language selected from a drop-down list.
+-  **Translation wizard** - A Word task pane add-in that automatically translates selected text from the document language to another language selected from a drop-down list.

--  **Chart creation**????????An Excel content add-in that builds a chart automatically from selected data.
+-  **Chart creation** - An Excel content add-in that builds a chart automatically from selected data.

--  **Third-party service integration**????????A Word or Excel task pane add-in that automatically displays the Wikipedia page that corresponds to selected text.
+-  **Third-party service integration** - A Word or Excel task pane add-in that automatically displays the Wikipedia page that corresponds to selected text.

--  **Rich mash-ups**????????A Bing map content add-in in Excel that plots the offshore equipment and resource locations for a petroleum company, including getting this information in real time from the company resource-management system.
+-  **Rich mash-ups** - A Bing map content add-in in Excel that plots the offshore equipment and resource locations for a petroleum company, including getting this information in real time from the company resource-management system.

--  **Spec validation**????????A section or paragraph of a design specification for an aircraft component is flagged as outdated, because a Word task pane add-in that communicates with a business system to validate the contents against the latest spec.
+-  **Spec validation** - A section or paragraph of a design specification for an aircraft component is flagged as outdated, because a Word task pane add-in that communicates with a business system to validate the contents against the latest spec.

--  **Kicking off workflows**????????An Outlook add-in can assist creating a message or meeting request based on templates, inserting meeting location details or user's choice of a signature, and attaching related documents.
+-  **Kicking off workflows** - An Outlook add-in can assist creating a message or meeting request based on templates, inserting meeting location details or user's choice of a signature, and attaching related documents.

--  **Order details surfaced in context**????????An Outlook add-in that detects a purchase order number or customer number embedded in an email message can present details of the order or customer in the message.
+-  **Order details surfaced in context** - An Outlook add-in that detects a purchase order number or customer number embedded in an email message can present details of the order or customer in the message.
 This could include an action to take, such as approval.

 ## Additional resources